 Founder / Director

 Starting her life as the daughter of two science teachers was always going to end with Emma working in Science Communication.
 She just didn’t know it at the time.
-With over 17 years of Science Communication and Science Education experience under her belt, Emma has worked for not-for profit science centres like Scitech, run national programs for CSIRO Education, started a digital Planetarium, taught people to fish sustainably and worked at several universities, including nine years at Curtin University as Science Outreach Manager.
+With over 19 years of science communication, education and engagement experience under her belt, Emma has worked for not-for-profit science centres like Scitech, run national programs for CSIRO Education, started a digital Planetarium, taught people to fish sustainably and worked at several universities, including nine years at Curtin University as Science Outreach Manager.

 A seasoned presenter and trainer, Emma has worked both in national and international arenas.
-In 2017 and 2018 she was contracted as the national trainer for the British Council’s FameLab completion for the past two years (prior to this she was contracted as the WA state trainer for the program).
+In 2017, 2018 and 2019 she was contracted as the national trainer for the British Council’s FameLab completion (prior to this she was contracted as the WA state trainer for the program).
 She’s worked on radio and TV.
 But most recently she’s moved into the field of science and food and has started Culinary Science.
 A business focussed on science communication around food, cooking and nutrition.
 This came about after representing Western Australia in 2012 on My Kitchen Rules.
 Since MKR she’s self-published a mini-cookbook Eat, Drink, Think – recipes for the evidence based cook and is now writing her second.

 Dr Emma Beckett